Jeff-Adler/AlgoPrepJavaScript/Data Structures/Singly-Linked List/Singly Linked Lists.md

 - Searching: O(n)
 - Access: O(n)

-LinkedLists really just excel at insertion and removal
+LinkedLists really just excel at insertion and removal from the beginning (or just inserting at the end)

+Stacks and Queus are built on top of linked lists!!